 Under Part V of the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/), in order to get spousal maintenance—also known sometimes as spousal support or alimony—the spouse who wants to get it needs to ask for it specifically.
 Once a spouse requests maintenance, typically as part of a divorce proceeding, the first issue the court needs to decide is whether maintenance is appropriate.
 To determine whether maintenance is appropriate, the court considers many different factors.
 Those statutory factors may include, for example:

-- Income of the spouses;
+- The income of the spouses;

 - Needs of each spouse;

 - The spouse’s ability to earn an income, both now and in the future ;

 - Whether the future earning capacity of the spouse needing alimony is impacted by the time spent caring for the home or children during the marriage;